miker704/Strife/patches.md

     - Moved Old version of Pending Friends List to deprecated folder.
     - Moved Old version of Add Friends Page to deprecated folder.
     - Moved Old version of All Friends List to deprecated folder.
+    - Moved Old version of Blocked Users List to deprecated folder.